jsenv/core/readme.md

 server started at https://localhost:3456
 ```

-4 - Open a browser and naviguate to `https://localhost:3456`
+4 - Open a browser and navigate to `https://localhost:3456`

 When you open `https://localhost:3456` in a browser, a page called jsenv exploring index is shown.
 It displays a list of links to your html files.